UPPMAX/linux-command-line-201/docs/lesson_plans/20250602/README.md

 ## Teaching

-I want to practive my Mike Bell teaching cycles.
+I want to practice my Mike Bell teaching cycles.
 I feel the Feedback phase is weakest, hence I added this explicitly to the materials and schedule time for it.
 I have written a schedule in my